libAtoms/workflow/_sources/workflows.rss.rst.txt

 The code is parallelised with python's ``multiprocessing.Pool`` at many steps, for example minimisation, DFT evaluations and descriptor calculations.

-The number of workers to use in the pool is controlled by the ``AUTOPARA_NPOOL`` env variable.
+The number of workers to use in the pool is controlled by the ``WFL_NUM_PYTHON_SUBPROCESSES`` env variable.
 Set this to the number of physical cores, hyperthreading is not expected to be beneficial.

 .. code-block:: console

   # usable logical threads are given in NSLOTS
-  export AUTOPARA_NPOOL=${NSLOTS}
+  export WFL_NUM_PYTHON_SUBPROCESSES=${NSLOTS}

 Export the DFT calculator's executable, as ASE can understand it: